Schizoaffective Disorder Symptoms

 Disorganized Speech and Behavior

 Another symptom of schizophrenia is that you have disorganized speech.
 This means you speak incoherently, go off on a tangent, or make illogical statements.
-Common signs include:
+Common signs of schizoaffective disorder include:

 • Loose Associations: Moving from one topic to the next without connecting them.